sigmasaur/AwSW-it/README.md

     common.rpy
     dv.rpy

     screens.rpy
     status.rpy
     help.rpy
     images.rpy
     script.rpy

     chapter1.rpy
+    chapter2.rpy

+A few remarks:

-**Note**: Having considered the developer's opinion, and given the precedent of Neo Cab, I decided to use [Inclusive Italian][1] to help referring to the player character with a neutral gender, which wouldn't be possible otherwise, if not by questionable adaptation of some of the script.
-I took the liberty of updating `Ardnas.otf` with a few accented vowels, which were needed anyways, and `TitilliumWeb-*.ttf` as well with the 'ə' symbol, needed for such a neutral gender.
-Also note that Inclusive Italian only applies to the actual in-game entries, i.e. practically from `chapter1.rpy` onwards.
+* Having considered the developer's opinion, and given the precedent of game Neo Cab, I opted to use [Inclusive Italian][1] to help addressing the player character with a neutral gender, which wouldn't be feasible otherwise, if not by questionable adaptation of some of the script.
+I took the liberty of updating `Ardnas.otf` with a few accented vowels, which were needed anyways, and `TitilliumWeb-*.ttf` as well with `ə` and `ɜ`, needed for such a neutral gender; they were all easily obtained from other symbols.
+Note that Inclusive Italian only applies to the actual in-game entries, i.e. practically from `chapter1.rpy` onwards.

-**Note**: Throughout the script, I also decided to use the characters' variables, defined in `images.rpy`, in place of their names where possible, e.g. `Reza` → `[Rz]`.
+* I also decided to use the characters' variables, which are defined in `images.rpy`, in place of their plain names whenever possible throughout the script, e.g. `Reza` → `[Rz]`.
+Moreover, `Emera` is addressed with formal pronouns.

+* Sometimes, it can happen that a line matches exactly its translated counterpart.
+These lines don't get rendered correctly for some reason, and the only way I found to bypass the issue is to differentiate them by just putting a blank at the end.

 [1]:https://italianoinclusivo.it/